 Warning: This review is full of spoilers.

-We are introduced to the simple yet balanced life of Jason.
-But soon everything is taken away from him and he is sent to another reality by his abductor.
+We are introduced to the simple, yet balanced life of Jason.
+Within the first few chapters, everything is taken away from him, and he is sent to another reality by his abductor.
 This world belongs to the other Jason, and it feels cold and unfamiliar even to the reader.